William Raymond

 Last Edited25 Oct 2008

 Richard Donne Esq., of Utkinton, co.
-Chester married Joan Gerard, daughter of Peter Gerard Esq., of Byn (in Ashton-in-Makerfield), Lancashire and Margaret Stanley.2,3
+Chester married Joan Gerard, daughter of Peter Gerard Esq., of Bryn (in Ashton-in-Makerfield), Lancashire and Margaret Stanley of Hooton.2,3

 Citations